HarryBlaine/RLDC-LLM/README.md

 A well-designed reward with profit or loss and the transaction cost incurred is built to guide the training of the agent.](PPO.png)

 ## Quick start
-you can run the Append_single_asset.py for the demo.
+You can run the Append_single_asset.py for the demo.